Scoutlit/realtimeSyncing/README.md

-# realtimeSyncing
+# A Realtime syncing Contact Manager System

-An application to explore real-time data syncing
+An application to explore real-time data syncing with multiple clients and a data api supporting websockets.